sspencer/mock/README.md

 Mock creates an HTTP server with *mocked* routes specified from a local file.
 It allows for rapid development and testing of (REST) API clients.
 The routes are dynamically configured from a watched file.
-Mock also hosts a event page that logs all web traffic:
+Mock hosts a log of all requests under [http://localhost:7777/mock/](http://localhost:7777/mock/).

 ![API Requests Logger](docs/events.png)